beojan/oxford-hh4b-pheno-code/analysis/res/README.md

 ### Merging

 Merging of the produced histogram.yoda files and the ntuple.dat files into histogram.dat files and merged ntuple.dat files is performed on the batch system using the merge.job script.
-The default is to merge files in directory `res/baseline_noPU_atlas_qcd`, however, the script can be used to merge files in other output directories by changing all instances of `baseline_noPU_atlas_qcd` in the script to the desired directory name.
+The default is to merge files in directory `res/baseline_noPU_atlas_qcd`, however, the script can be used to merge files in other output directories by changing all instances of `baseline_noPU_atlas_qcd` in the script to the desired directory name (e.g. `baseline_noPU_oxford`).
 Note that the shebang line in the script is `#!/usr/bin/env zsh` as the `merge.job` script calls the `mergeSubSamples.zsh` script.
 The `mergeSubSamples.zsh` script utilises yoda-merge (this is pre-compiled, however, if you need to re-compile it please see the details in the CHANGELOG).
 To run the script on the batch use the following command:

 ```
 qsub merge.job